ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Any mediastinal organ(s), such as large blood vessels

-The pleura on the opposite side of the body
+The pleura on the other side of the chest

 Though the pericardium which may cause fluid buildup, or growth to the heart